userbradley/documentation.breadnet.co.uk/docs/cloud/digitalocean/digitalocean-get-list-of-images.md

 ---

-You will need to have the `doctl` command installed already
+You will need to have the `doctl` command installed already to list images on [Digital Ocean](https://m.do.co/c/77be3c3aa96c)

 ## Install doctl